adamtwright7/projects/pythonGame/README.md

 ### **Rolling.**

 It's an RPG, so you'll have to do a lot of stuff.
 Every roll is 2d6 + a Rating of your Hunter.
+7 or higher is usually a success; lower is a failure.

 Your Hunter has 5 Ratings: Charm, Cool, Sharp, Tough, and Weird.
 The higher rating, the better.
 At the end of each Mystery, you get to increase one Rating by one.